MeteoSwiss-APN/pyflexplot/docs/installation.rst

 From sources
 ------------

-The sources for Python FLEXPART Plotting can be downloaded from the `Github repo`_.
+The sources for PyFlexPlot can be downloaded from the `Github repo`_.

 Option 1
 ^^^^^^^^